beam-community/jsonapi/README.md

   `:camelize_shallow` or `:dasherize_shallow`.
 - **remove_links**. `links` data can optionally be removed from the payload via setting the configuration above to `true`.
 Defaults to `false`.
+- **serialize_nil_relationships**.
+By default, relationships on a resource that are `nil` will be omitted during serialization.
+Setting this to `true` will serialize these relationships, provided they are loaded on the resource.
+  Defaults to `false`.
 - **json_library**.
 Defaults to [Jason](https://hex.pm/packages/jason).
 - **paginator**.
 Module implementing pagination links generation.
 Defaults to `nil`.